Accomplished, determined, courageous and enterprising.

 A better bet is to name the section as Training & Certifications and mention all your training and certifications in this section.

-Again, it is of paramount importance to mention the month and year when you pursued the same.
+Again, it is of paramount importance to mention the month and year during which you pursued the same.

 For example: let us look at this image below:-